-Overall, good nutrition supports us from the inside out, improving how the brain and other bodily systems work, healing damage from addictions and mental disorders and restoring the body’s natural healing capacities.
-Consequently, we significantly increase our ability to take charge of and direct our own lives with the proper nutritional support.
-You can have less stress, more energy, greater optimism, more motivation, improved and more stable moods, less negative thought and more clear-mindedness, no matter what condition(s) you have.
+Overall, good nutrition supports us from the inside out, improving how the brain and other bodily systems work, healing damage from addictions and mental disorders, and restoring the body’s natural healing capacities.
+Consequently, we significantly increase our ability to take charge of and direct our own lives with proper nutritional support.
+You can have less stress, more energy, greater optimism, more motivation, improved and more stable moods, less negative thought, and more clear-mindedness, no matter what condition(s) you have.

 The Brain, the Gut and Everything in Between

-Research shows definitive benefit of nutritional interventions in the treatment of such conditions as:
+Research shows a definitive benefit of nutritional interventions in the treatment of such conditions as: